-The City will support the County in undertaking a program of data analysis to define the need for farm worker housing.
+In conjunction with Program 5.2, It he City will support the County in undertaking a program of data analysis to define the need for farm worker housing.
 Existing Census data, EDD data, and Self-Help Enterprises and County Planning Department studies will be used to determine the amount, location, and type of housing need in all parts of the County.
 The ability to achieve this goal is dependent upon the availability of County staff.

-Responsible Agency: Stanislaus County Planning Department Funding Source: Community Development Block Grant
+Year: Responsible Agency: Funding Source: Ongoing Stanislaus County Planning Department Community Development Block Grant